lessy-community/lessy/docs/api/tasks.md

 | task.label       | string | Task's label            | yes      |
 | task.project\_id | number | Task's project relation | yes      |

+Note: depending on the given project, task's state can change:

+- if task's state was `newed`, it is changed to `started` if no project is given or if project is `started`
+- if task's state was `started`, it is changed to `newed` if given project is NOT `started`
+- state doesn't change in any other configuration

 Result format:

 | Name                                            | Type   | Description                              | Optional |